abego/extensionmethodjava/README.md

 In programming languages like Java a class is defined in a single Java file, together with all its methods.
 Smalltalk and other languages support the concept of "Extension Methods".
 This allows separating method definitions from class definitions.
-In some languages is even possible to "extend" a runtime/system class (like "String") with new methods, exclusively for your application.
+In some languages it is even possible to "extend" a runtime/system class (like "String") with new methods, exclusively for your application.

 Extensions methods are useful, e.g. if you cannot modify the original class.